floooh/floooh.github.io/_posts/2024-08-24-zig-and-emulators.md

 This means a chip emulator is specialized by two comptime configuration values:

-- a `Bus` type which is an unsigned integer with enough bits for all pin-to-pin connections in a system
+- a `Bus` type which is an unsigned integer type with enough bits for all pin-to-pin connections in a system
 - a `Pins` structure which defines a bit position for each input/output pin of a chip emulator